 #4 Focusing on your appearance vs your relationships

 It’s really hard not to compare yourself to other coaches who you think are more successful.
 But thinking you need to live up to their standards is the wrong approach.
-The most important thing when starting your coaching business is establishing relationships with your target audience.
+The most important thing when starting your online coaching business is establishing relationships with your target audience.
 Don’t be afraid to get yourself out there, even with imperfect pictures or imperfect branding.

 #5 Too many offers